teknofire/ticket/README.md

 The tool should be mostly self documenting, to see all the available commands run: `ticket help`

 Then to see more specific help about a command run: `ticket help SUBCOMMAND`

+## Updates

+Once the `ticket` command is available on your system you can update it by running `ticket update`.
+This will pull down the latest changes from GitHub and runs the `bundle`.